55/12 as a Mixed Number: A complete walkthrough

 Simplifying the Fraction (if possible)

 In our example, the fraction 7/12 is already in its simplest form.
 A fraction is in its simplest form when the greatest common divisor (GCD) of the numerator and the denominator is 1.
-In this case, the GCD of 7 and 12 is 1, meaning the fraction cannot be simplified further.
-However, it's always a good practice to check for simplification.
+That's why in this case, the GCD of 7 and 12 is 1, meaning the fraction cannot be simplified further.
+Even so, it's always a good practice to check for simplification.

 Practical Applications